Optimal sampling for least-squares approximation: Theory of weighted least-squares approximation from random samples

 \subsection{The (reciprocal) Christoffel function}

-We now return to the main setting of this paper, where the samples points are drawn randomly and independently with $x_i \sim \mu_i$, $i=1,\ldots,m$, for measures $\mu_i$ satisfying Assumption \ref{ass:mixture}.
-Our aim is to analyze the \textit{sample complexity} of weighted least-squares approximation.
-In view of Lemma \ref{l:wLS-acc-stab}, this involves first bounding the discrete stability constants $\alpha_w$ and $\beta_w$.
+We now consider the main setting of this paper, where the samples points are drawn randomly and independently with $x_i \sim \mu_i$, $i=1,\ldots,m$, for measures $\mu_i$ satisfying Assumption \ref{ass:mixture}.
+Our aim is to analyze the sample complexity of weighted least-squares approximation.
+In view of Lemma \ref{l:wLS-acc-stab}, this involves first bounding the lower discrete stability constants $\alpha_w$ and $\beta_w$.

 A key tool in this analysis is the \textit{Christoffel function} of $\cP$.
 Christoffel functions are well-known objects in approximation theory \cite{nevai1986geza,xu1995christoffel}, where they are typically considered in the context of spaces spanned by algebraic polynomials.
 It transpires that Christoffel functions -- or, more precisely, their reciprocals -- are also fundamentally associated with random sampling for least-squares approximation.